Top 15 Popular Specflow Interview Questions

 Answer:

-ScenarioOutline is basically a way to execute data-driven scenarios using Specflow where a list of inputs are provided in the Examples section in the scenario, and the scenario executes once each depending on the number of examples provided.
+ScenarioOutline is a way to execute data-driven scenarios using Specflow where a list of inputs is provided in the Examples section in the scenario, and the scenario executes once each depending on the number of examples provided.

 See a code sample below to understand it more clearly.